-- Work with partner organizations through the Vermont Oral Health Coalition to integrate medical and dental health.
+- Work with partner organizations through the VT Oral Health Advisory Panel to integrate medical and dental health.

 - Encourage medical and dental health care providers to participate in the Smiles for LIfe National Oral Health Curriculum.
 This is an online series of modules designed to teach medical care providers about dental health.
 Medical and dental health care providers can earn free continuing education credits by completing the modules.